pytorch/pytorch/docs/source/torch.compiler_faq.rst

 For the vast majority of models you probably don’t and you can use ``torch.compile()`` as is but there are a few situations where full graphs are necessary and you can can ensure a full graph by simply running ``torch.compile(..., nopython=True)``.
-These situations include
+These situations include:

-* Large scale training runs, such as $250K+ that require pipeline parallelism and other advanced sharding strategies
+* Large scale training runs, such as $250K+ that require pipeline parallelism and other advanced sharding strategies.

 * Inference optimizers like `TensorRT <https://github.com/pytorch/TensorRT>`__
-  or `AITemplate <https://github.com/facebookincubator/AITemplate>`__ that rely on fusing much more aggressively than training optimizers
+  or `AITemplate <https://github.com/facebookincubator/AITemplate>`__ that rely on fusing much more aggressively than training optimizers.

 * Mobile training or inference.

 Future work will include tracing communication operations into graphs,